gocd/go-cookbook/README.md

 * chef >= 12.6

-* Chef 13 is unsupported upto and including release 1.3.2 and the upcoming release.
-See [this]((https://github.com/gocd/go-cookbook/issues/113) issue.

 ### Certain resource properties are broken in Chef 13.
 Check the deprecations in the [changelog](https://github.com/gocd/go-cookbook/blob/master/CHANGELOG.md) for more details.

 ## Dependencies